 In the 90's even more destinations were introduced.
 Also new aircraft types joined the fleet and replaced older types.
 New services were started to Orlando, Madras, Tokyo, Washington D.C., Johannesburg, Alexandria, Athens, Milan, Malaga and Sanaa.
 The second tragedy took place in 1996 when a B747 incinerated in a mid-air coalition with a Kazakhstan Il-76.
 New aircraft types were introduced like the MD-90, MD-11 and the first B777-268 (HZ-AKB) in 1998.

-In 2000 and on the livery was changed again and the airline was renamed to it´s old name: Saudi Arabian Airlines.
-Prince Sultan Bin Abdul Aziz Al Saud signed a contract to conduct studies for the privatisation of the airline.
-The final B777 was delivered in August 2001 completing the next generation fleet.
+In 2000 and on the livery was changed again and the airline was renamed to its old name: Saudi Arabian Airlines.
+Prince Sultan Bin Abdul Aziz Al Saud signed a contract to conduct studies for the privatization of the airline.
+Nowadays its more or less privatized with parts of the organization based in separate companies.
 In 2002 a new Golden service was started to Europe, the US, Dubai and Kuala Lumpur.

 Special Flight Services (SFS)

 Saudi Arabian Special Flight Services (SFS) was established in 1976 as a division of Saudi Arabian.
-The purpose of this special division is providing Royal-, Government flights and celebrity charters.
+The purpose of this special division is providing Royal- and government flights and celebrity charters.

-The SFS operates some special aircraft types like the 727, VC-130H and B757.
+The SFS operates some special aircraft types like the Boeing 747SP, A340 and B757.
 The 757, HZ-HMED, is a fully equipped flying hospital.
+In the past also the B727 was used.
+Besides the airliners, several types of bizjets are used, like the Falcon 900 and 7X, Gulfstream IV and Hawker 400XP.

 Aircraft losses and incidents